-2019 BOARD OF DIRECTORS
+2023 ~ 2024 BOARD OF DIRECTORS

-CHRISTINE CHANDLER - President
+CHRISTINE CHANDLER - Past President

 In 1993, with no explainable cause, Christine developed primary lymphedema in her right arm.
 For the first 20 years she had very limited direction in how to manage the condition and suffered a number of cellulitis infections.
-In 2013, after pursuing further medical assistance, she finally met Dr. Weiss and Fatima Inglis at Holy Family Hospital through whom she learned how to manage the condition to reduce the risk of further infections.
-Her motivation in supporting the BC Lymphedema Association is to help others learn about resources and supports available to manage their condition.
+In 2013, after pursuing further medical assistance, she finally met Dr. Weiss and Fatima Inglis at Holy Family Hospital through whom she learned how to manage the disease to reduce the risk of further infections.
+Her motivation in supporting the BC Lymphedema Association is to help others learn about resources and supports available to manage their health

 Christine answers the information line calls for BCLA.